thumbnail image

 Jason P. Breves, Nastasia N. Nelson, Victor Koltenyuk, Cody K. Petro-Sakuma, Fritzie T. Celino-Brady, Andre P. Seale

-Molecular mechanisms of Cl- transport in fishes: new insights and their evolutionary context
+Review: Molecular mechanisms of Cl- transport in fishes: New insights and their evolutionary context

 Ciaran A. Shaughnessy, Jason P. Breves